 Operation Predator, a division of the US Immigration and Customs Enforcement under the Homeland Security Investigations is always looking for child sex predators.
 They tipped off the FBI to the schoolteacher’s extra-curricular activities.

 In the teacher’s story to the arresting officers, he claimed to not recall what he’d done because he’d been drinking heavily.
-He must not have known the investigation found his inappropriate communications using a popular social media internet service with the 17-year-old student he’d taught the previous year had transpired over a period of several months.
+He must not have known the investigation found his inappropriate communications with the 17-year-old student he’d taught the previous year.
+They'd been using a popular social media internet service and the messaging transpired over a period of several months.

 As most pedophiles do, he cultivated a personal relationship and groomed the student for what became sexually explicit photo sharing.
 Sharing nude photos of minors or nude adult photos shared with minors via the internet it’s a federal crime and FBI jurisdiction—it doesn’t matter what state the parties live in.

 The ex-teacher pleaded guilty to one count of attempting to receive sexually explicit images of a child.
 A federal judge sentenced him to five years in prison with five years of supervised release after his release.